betastreet/bookshelf-modelbase-plus/README.md

 # bookshelf-modelbase-plus

 ## Why
-Bookshelf modelbase plugin offers good functionality, however when dealing with a number of similar REST microservieces is good to have shared codebase for common operations like paginated list, updating the records with validation, importing set of records and etc.
+[Bookshelf modelbase](https://github.com/bsiddiqui/bookshelf-modelbase) plugin offers good functionality, however when dealing with a number of similar REST microservieces it is good to have shared codebase for common operations like paginated list, updating the records with validation, importing set of records and etc.

 ## Install